by Linda Barth

 Mary reaches down to gather up the damp towel, then stands and walks toward the chamber entrance.
 “Do you think you’ll be able to sleep?”

-I nod, suddenly feeling more tired than I’ve ever felt before, even after the baby was born.
+I nod, suddenly feeling more tired than I’ve ever felt before, even right after the baby was born.

 “If there’s anything you need during the night, come and wake me.
 I don’t mind at all.”
 Her voice is like a warm blanket, offering comfort and shelter.